vahini319559/IOT-DATA-LOGGER-WITH-THRESHOLD-VIOLATION-DETECTION/README.md

 * Every 3 to 5 minutes, the system fetches the latest setpoints from the Thingspeak cloud.
 * If the new setpoint differs from the current EEPROM value, the EEPROM is updated.
 * If a local interrupt is triggered, the user can manually update setpoints using the keypad.

+Applications and Use Cases:

+1) Industrial Monitoring: Used in manufacturing plants or warehouses to monitor temperature and humidity for storage conditions, especially in environments like pharmaceutical storage, food preservation, and electronic equipment storage.
+2) Environmental Monitoring: Can be used for monitoring conditions in agricultural greenhouses, laboratories, or research environments where precise control over temperature and humidity is critical.
+3) Smart Home Automation: The system can be integrated into a smart home setup to monitor and control environmental parameters, ensuring comfort and energy efficiency.